About

 Supernova search with active learning in ZTF DR3

-Maria V. Pruzhinskaya, Emille E. O. Ishida, Alexandra K. Novinskaya, Etienne Russeil, Alina A. Volnova, Konstantin L. Malanchev, Matwey V. Kornilov, Patrick D. Aleo, Vladimir S. Korolev, Vadim V. Krushinsky, Sreevarsha Sreejith, Emmanuel Gangler, 2022, arXiv:2208.09053
+Maria V. Pruzhinskaya, Emille E. O. Ishida, Alexandra K. Novinskaya, Etienne Russeil, Alina A. Volnova, Konstantin L. Malanchev, Matwey V. Kornilov, Patrick D. Aleo, Vladimir S. Korolev, Vadim V. Krushinsky, Sreevarsha Sreejith, Emmanuel Gangler, 2023, A&A, Volume 672, A111

 Supernova search with active learning in ZTF DR3